German finance minister says to receive AstraZeneca COVID vaccine

 Germany's vaccine regulator has recommended limiting the use of AstraZeneca's vaccine to those aged over 60, citing risks of a rare clotting condition.

-European Commission President Ursula von der Leyen, a former minister in Merkel’s government, received a shot of the vaccine made by BioNTech and Pfizer on Thursday.
+European Commission President Ursula von der Leyen, a former minister in Merkel's government, received a shot of the vaccine made by BioNTech (22UAy.DE) and Pfizer (PFE.N) on Thursday.

-Reporting by Sabine Siebold; Writing by Maria Sheahan; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.